 This creates a fishing line which is extremely strong and stretch free and yet also very thin – while a monofilament line of 15lb breaking strain would typically be 0.35mm in diameter a braided line of the same breaking strain would have a diameter as low as 0.13mm.

 Advantages, Disadvantages and Myths

-- The low diameter of braided line means that it is much easier to cast with braided line.
-Anglers using braid along with a long, continental style rod often see their casting distances greatly improved with no changes/modification to their casting style – an overhead thump casting style can still see big improvements with braid.
+- The low diameter of braided line means that casting distances can be improved dramatically.
+Anglers using braid along with a long, continental style rod often see their casting distances greatly improved with no changes/modification to their casting style – an overhead thump casting style can still see big improvements when braid is used.